-Highlighting importance and hard work of medical nurse profession, the contest "Looking for the Best Nurse" has become traditional and recognition and monetary prizes found their new owners - 20 nurses from Children's Hospital in Riga.
+Highlighting importance and hard work of medical nurse profession, the contest "Looking for the Best Nurse" has become annual and recognition and monetary prizes found their new owners -20 nurses from Children's Hospital in Riga.
+2020 was no exception.
 Selection was a result of applications of former patients and their family members as well as medical personnel co-workers.
-Event was supported by informative partner - the daily newspaper "Diena".
-As usual, gratitude ceremony was held at the President's Residence.
-Patroness of the event is the President's spouse.